Oil hovers above six-week low as China readies crude reserve release

 "Japan and South Korea have shown resistance to releasing reserves, so we're coming back up a little bit," said Phil Flynn, Senior Analyst at Price Futures Group in Chicago.
 "The market is going to continue to be nervous, because it is on guard from a release."

-A release, even if only from the U.S. and China, will likely drive prices lower at least temporarily.
+A release, even if only from the United States and China, will likely drive prices lower at least temporarily.

 In October, prices hit seven-year highs as the market focused on the swift rebound in demand as more people received COVID-19 vaccinations and lockdowns were lifted.